Historically, ESU Scotland has also administered a number of other scholarships, including the Wigmore Paterson

 The Wigmore Paterson Scholarship

-The Scholarship is awarded annually to a teacher under the age of 35 who is involved in music or sport, either
+The Wigmore Paterson Scholarship offered the opportunity to a young teacher involved in music or sport, either

-music-related or sport related aspect of Western Australian education which interests him/her and which is relevant to
+music-related or sport related aspect of Western Australian education relevant to

 The Ann Small Scholarship